-Just before your baby is born, and as the head is about to crown, your doctor or midwife will give you a shot to numb the area (if you haven't already had an epidural).
+Just before your baby is born and as the head is about to crown, your doctor or midwife will give you a shot to numb the area (if you have not already had an epidural).

 Next, a small incision (cut) is made.
-There are two types of cuts: median and medio-lateral.
+There are 2 types of cuts: median and medio-lateral.

 - The medio-lateral incision is made at an angle.
 It is less likely to tear through to the anus, but it takes longer to heal than the median cut.

-Your doctor will then deliver the baby through the enlarged opening.
+Your health care provider will then deliver the baby through the enlarged opening.